smau8/smau8.github.io/README.md

 I am fascinated by the intersection of environmental science and the biological sciences, with research interests in ecology, evolution, and genetics.

-I enjoy traveling/spending time outdoors, photography, and music during my free time.
+I enjoy traveling, spending time outdoors, photography, and music during my free time.